paulbranchaud/mica-doc/drupal-user-guide/configuration.rst

 Further, see the `Drupal Bootstrap Documentation <https://drupal-bootstrap.org/api/bootstrap/7>`_.

-Overriding templates via a new sub-theme
+Overriding Templates via a new Sub-Theme
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Overriding a template is useful if one wants to determine the way the information is displayed in a page and have a better control over the design.
 Thus, for every page to display in Mica Drupal Client, there is a file (or a set of) template file(s) located in the corresponding template repository of each OBiBa module.

-It is not recommended to modify these files directly or the modifications will be overwritten the next time OBiBa Modules will be updated thus the idea of template overriding.
+It is not recommended to modify these files directly as the modifications will be overwritten the next time OBiBa Modules are updated, hence the idea of template overriding.

 .. note::

-  The list of templates that we can override can be seen in the template.php file of obiba_bootstrap.
+  The list of templates that we can override can be seen in the ``template.php`` file of ``obiba_bootstrap``.

 You may do template overriding as follow:

-* First, create a sub-template as decribed in the documentations hyperlinked above
+* First, create a sub-template as described in the links provided above.
-* Define obiba_bootstrap as the base theme in the .info file of that sub-theme.
+* Define ``obiba_bootstrap`` as the base theme in the ``.info`` file of that sub-theme.

-Once the sub-theme is set, you can override the different vues generated by a module by copying the template file for that module in the template folder of that sub-theme, that is:
+Once the sub-theme is set, you can override each view generated by a module as shown below:

 .. code-block:: bash

-  cp /site/all/modules/obiba_mica/<module to overide>/templates/<template to overide> <drupal>/sites/all/themes/<Sub_theme_bootstrap>/templates
+  cp /site/all/modules/obiba_mica/<module to override>/templates/<template to override> <drupal>/sites/all/themes/<Sub_theme_bootstrap>/templates

-Overriding templates via custom module
+Overriding Templates via Custom Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to use default template obiba_bootstrap, which entails making smaller edits to the design, you may override the templates in a custom module that you can install in your instance of Mica Drupal Client:
+If you want to use default template ``obiba_bootstrap``, which entails making smaller edits to the design, you may override the templates in a custom module that you can install in your instance of Mica Drupal Client:

-* Copy the template that you want to override in the folder "Template" of the custom module,
+* Copy the template that you want to override in the folder ``Template`` of the custom module,
-* Use the hook_theme() function to override the templates.
+* Use the ``hook_theme()`` function to override the templates.

-For instance, you can use the following in a .module file:
+For instance, you can use the following in a ``.module`` file:

 .. code-block:: php

   /*
   * hook_theme()